 Throughout the course I will demonstrate how to carry out many of the calculations using R and the labs will make extensive use of R for doing demonstrations and simulations.
-There will be a small take home component to the midterm that requires you to use R, so please ensure that it is downloaded and you can run the program.
-Alternatively, the statistics computing lab has copies of R Studio installed on all of the computers that you can use during the open lab hours.

 UMLearn: All course material will be posted on UMLearn in the Contents section.
 All important dates can be found on the calendar and I will make class announcements through the news feed on the course website.
+All grades will be posted in the UMLearn Gradebook